knowledge-ruby/knowledge/README.md

 Configuration variables are a project's knowledge.
 This gem is here to help your projects learn what they need to work properly.

+Knowledge is a multi-source highly customizable configuration variables manager.

 ## Disclaimer

 The full documentation is currently being written.
-You should be able to find a better documentation in a few hours.
+You should be able to find a better documentation in a few hours / days.

-Waiting for the full documentation, you can have a look at the code which is already well-documented.
+Waiting for the full documentation, you can have a look at the code which is already well-documented or at the [wiki](https://github.com/knowledge-ruby/knowledge/wiki)

 ## Installation